Bellfalasch/Bobby-CMS/README.md

 Updates:
 ----------------

+### 0.8.6
+Easier add fields to your form with a smoother syntax of setting them all up.
+The output of the fields are also now just a single function-call.
+And a bit of other clean ups in the code and the comments.

 ### 0.8.5
 Field Type "folder" (also supports setting size) introduced!
 Uses the all new settings-variable which in a CSS-like manner easily configures more advanced fields.
 Supports settings for which folder to list (in the select/options-box), select file types (if set, exclude every file format not listed), and set text for "select no file" if that is to be used (added in the end of the folderlist.
 The folder-type automatically hides subfolders.